REMEDY : BNSSG referral pathways & Joint Formulary

 • A vaginal examination should be performed in primary care to exclude cervical pathology.
 Women who do not have an in-date negative cervical screening test should also have a smear taken.

-If there is concerning appearance of the cervix then refer via Gynaecology 2WW.
+If there is concerning appearance of the cervix (even if smear is normal) then refer via Gynaecology USC.

 Routine Referral